 Despite the radiology industry’s delay with the PAMA mandate, financial and operational leaders should get an early start on understanding the implications associated with it.
 Ample opportunity exists now for individual practices to get ahead of a situation that is sure to impact both operational and financial management.

-Herman S. Preparing for the delayed — but still coming — PAMA mandate for radiology clinical decision support.
+Preparing for the delayed — but still coming — PAMA mandate for radiology clinical decision support.
 Appl Radiol.
 2016;45(1):6-8.